 Lobsters – Paint the bottom of a child’s foot and make a print of it on a piece of paper.
 This is the body of the lobster.
 Paint each hand of the children and these become the pincers of the lobster.
 Add feelers to the hand and foot lobsters.

-Need for lesson - The book, A House for Hermit Crab by Eric Carle and props
+Need for lesson – A House for Hermit Crab by Eric Carle

 This is for the book on the shelf work.
 I just used craft foam and felt to make the pieces to go along with the story.
-The pictures for the story are from kidssoup.com, along with the sequence and matching work below.
+The pictures for the story are from kidssoup.com. along with the sequence and matching work below.
 Always remind children of fiction and non-fiction.